FRC-2928/FRC-Programmer-Training/docs/Romi/SC/romiDev.md

-# Development Environment
+# Romi Testing Environment
-This section explains the development environment that we'll be using for the programming tutorials.
+This section explains the testing environment that we'll be using for the Romi programming tutorials.

 ![Development Environment](../../images/Romi/Romi.002.jpeg)